Mongolian death worm

-The Mongolian death worm (олгой-хорхой, olgoi-khorkhoi, "large intestine-worm") is a creature proposed to exist in the Gobi Desert.
+The Mongolian death worm (олгой-хорхой, olgoi-khorkhoi, "large intestine-worm") is a creature alleged to exist in the Gobi Desert.
+Investigations into the legendary creature have been pursued by amateur cryptozoologists and credentialed academics alike, but little evidence has been found to support its existence.
+It can be considered a cryptid or a mythological animal.

-The creature first came to Western attention as a result of Roy Chapman Andrews's 1926 book On the Trail of Ancient Man.
+Tales of the creature first came to Western attention as a result of Roy Chapman Andrews's 1926 book On the Trail of Ancient Man.
 The American paleontologist described second-hand tales of the monster that he heard at a gathering of Mongolian officials: "None of those present ever had seen the creature, but they all firmly believed in its existence and described it minutely."

-In 1983 a specimen of Tartar sand boa (Eryx tataricus) was shown to locals who claimed to have seen "olgoi-khorkhoi" and they confirmed that this was the same animal.
+In 1983, a specimen of Tartar sand boa (Eryx tataricus) was shown to locals who claimed to have seen "olgoi-khorkhoi" and they confirmed that this was the same animal.

 Appearance

-In On the Trail of Ancient Man, Andrews cites Mongolian Prime Minister Damdinbazar, who in 1922 described the worm:
+In On the Trail of Ancient Man, Andrews cites Mongolian prime minister Damdinbazar, who in 1922 described the worm:

 In 1932, Andrews published this information again in the book The New Conquest of Central Asia, adding: "It is reported to live in the most arid, sandy regions of the western Gobi."
 Andrews, however, did not believe in the creature's existence.

 The worm is said to inhabit the western or southern Gobi.
 In the 1987 book Altajn Tsaadakh Govd, Ivan Mackerle cites a Mongolian legend which described the creature as travelling underground, creating waves of sand on the surface which allow it to be detected.
 It is said it can kill at a distance, either by spraying a venom at its prey or by means of electric discharge.
 It primarily lives and burrows underground, only rarely coming to the surface.
+Some reports suggest the creature emerges after rainfall and lives near sources of water.